 October 9, 2019

 In June 2019, the

 MediaLab Campus project awarded grants to ten female students and five male students studying journalism in schools across Europe and the Mediterranean and looking to undertake an internship in a foreign media outlet over the summer.
-Wissal Idbella, student at ISIC is interning at the magazine Réalités in August-September, in Tunis, Tunisia.
+Wissal Idbella, student at ISIC spent two months at the magazine Réalités in August-September, in Tunis, Tunisia.

 I discovered the

 Medialab Campus Scholarship by chance, when I was systematically reviewing the bulletin board at my school.
 I learn that only 15 fellows will be chosen, and said to myself that I will never have a chance, and I forgot about it!
 A few days later, with the help of my friends, I took courage and I applied.
 My application was accepted and I was so moved!